 To join the TIER Network

-To join the Network, just fill out this brief form to let us know about your work.
+Just fill out this brief form to let us know about your work.
 We will set up a new page on the TIER website for you to populate with information about yourself and your work, and keep you up-to-date as moderated conversations among Network members are organized.
 And to thank you for joining, we will send you a Project TIER water bottle.

 These conversations are an opportunity for Network members to exchange ideas about any dimensions of research transparency or reproducibility in which they share an interest.